Fabryz/sawket/README.md

 3- Point your browser to SERVER_IP:8080

-4- Chat, lurk and do a barrel roll
+4- Chat, draw, lurk and do a barrel roll

 A working application is hosted on: [sawket.nodester.com](http://sawket.nodester.com/)

 Features
 --------

+* Chat + Sketchpad
 * Normal users and lurkers
 * Event and action messages (Use "/help" to see all the available commands)
 	* Join/quit